acbsp/bonafide.guru/en/contents.rst

 (*All these references are from Shrimad-Bhagavatam*)

-This *ritvik-system*, which Narayana Maharaja discusses here, came into operation in 1975.
-Srila Prabhupada used His representatives, accredited devotees, for chanting on the malas and undertaking the ceremonies of initiations both first and second, on His name.
+This *ritvik-system*, which Narayana Maharaja discusses here, came into operation in 1975. |SP| used His representatives, accredited devotees, for chanting on the malas and undertaking the ceremonies of initiations both first and second, on His name.
 Later Shrila Prabhupada named these representatives as "*ritviks*" and fixed their functions in order from July 9 1977.
-For some reason that time Narayana Maharaja never declared to Srila Prabhupada that this "farfetched concept of *ritvik-vada*" is not authoritative.
-And more than twenty years later after Srila Prabhupada left the world Narayana Maharaja suddenly declares it even though this *ritvik-system* doesn’t function at the moment.
+For some reason that time Narayana Maharaja never declared to |SP| that this "farfetched concept of *ritvik-vada*" is not authoritative.
+And more than twenty years later after |SP| left the world Narayana Maharaja suddenly declares it even though this *ritvik-system* doesn’t function at the moment.
 The question comes: why Narayana Maharaja got so much concerned about something which, as a matter of fact, has even nothing to do with